After Getting Your License

-There are a few additional costs to consider as a new real estate agent.
+Still, it’s a small price to pay when you consider how lucrative a career in real estate can be.
 Remember, you’re essentially launching your own business and it obviously involves some fees.
 Most of these expenses are tax-deductible.
 Moreover, all of your initial expenses will pay for themselves when you close your first deal.

 Here are some of the most common expenses as a active real estate agent in North Carolina: